RAN Digital Twin#

 The data flows for the scheduling process are illustrated in the following figures.

-For 4T4R SU-MIMO scheduling, the following procedures are executed in each time slot: first, the necessary input data is provided to cuMAC, and then the four SU-MIMO scheduler functions are run sequentially on the GPU.
+For 4T4R SU-MIMO scheduling, the following procedures are executed in each time slot.
+First, the necessary input data is provided to cuMAC, and then the four SU-MIMO scheduler functions are run sequentially on the GPU.

 UE selection: UE down-selection for each cell using the SINRs measured by the RAN PHY.

-PRB allocation: PRB allocation for the selected UEs per cell using either 1) the SRS channel estimates from the RAN PHY, or 2) the CFRs (ground-truth channels) from the channel emulator engine.
+PRB allocation: PRB allocation for the selected UEs per cell using either

 Layer selection: layer selection for each selected UE.